Sliding suffix trees revisited

 Let $S$ be the set of (arbitrarily chosen) primary nodes.
 Then, for each secondary internal node $x$, we maintain the \emph{primary leaf pointer} $\mathit{PLP}_S(x)$ that points to the leaf node reached by traversing down the primary edges from $x$.
 It is clear that the path of primary edges from a secondary node $x$ leads to a leaf (see also Figure~\ref{fig:leaf_pointer_decomposition} for illustrations).
 For each secondary leaf node $x$, we let $\mathit{PLP}_S(x) = x$.
 When the choice $S$ of primary nodes in the sliding suffix tree is clear from the context, we abbreviate $\mathit{PLP}_S(x)$ as $\plp{x}$.

 Assuming the above invariants are maintained, we can answer the leaf pointer query for any internal node $x$ as follows: If $x$ is secondary, return $\plp{x}$.
-Otherwise, $x$ is a non-root primary internal node, meaning it has at least two children, so it must have a secondary child $y$.
-In this case, return $\plp{y}$.
+Otherwise, $x$ is a primary (thus non-root) internal node, meaning it has at least two children, so it must have a secondary child $y$.
+In this case, return $\plp{y}$ for an arbitrarily chosen secondary child $y$.
+See Figure~\ref{fig:plp} for a concrete example.

 The invariants above also guarantee that each leaf only has one primary leaf pointer pointing to it, making updates in constant time and linear space feasible.